-- (a) [Cybersecurity program.]
-Each covered entity shall maintain a cybersecurity program designed to protect the confidentiality, integrity and availability of the covered entity's information systems and nonpublic information stored on those information systems. - (b) The cybersecurity program shall be based on the covered entity's risk assessment and designed to perform the following core cybersecurity functions: - (1) identify and assess internal and external cybersecurity risks that may threaten the security or integrity of nonpublic information stored on the covered entity's information systems; - (2) use defensive infrastructure and the implementation of policies and procedures to protect the covered entity's information systems, and the nonpublic information stored on those information systems, from unauthorized access, use or other malicious acts;
+- (a) Cybersecurity Program.
+Each Covered Entity covered entity shall maintain a cybersecurity program designed to protect the confidentiality, integrity and availability of the Covered Entity's Information Systems covered entity's information systems and nonpublic information stored on those information systems. - (b) The cybersecurity program shall be based on the Covered Entity's Risk Assessment covered entity's risk assessment and designed to perform the following core cybersecurity functions: - (1) identify and assess internal and external cybersecurity risks that may threaten the security or integrity of Nonpublic Information nonpublic information stored on the Covered Entity's Information Systems; - (2) use defensive infrastructure and the implementation of policies and procedures to protect the Covered Entity's Information Systems, and the Nonpublic Information Covered entity's information systems, and the nonpublic information stored on those Information Systems, from unauthorized access, use or other malicious acts;